 I worked for a directress who was educated in Montessori schools in Holland.
-She said that these schools were run under Mario Montessori’s branch, or what we would call AMI today.
-Her insight of how Montessori theory worked was profound because of her Montessori experience as a student from preschool to adulthood.
+She said these schools were run under Mario Montessori’s branch, or what we would call AMI today.
+Her insight as to how Montessori theory worked was profound because of her Montessori experience as a student from preschool to adulthood.

 Praise is a big part of our everyday life.
 Positive spoken words are powerful.
 Her positive words made everyone around her upbeat and cooperative.
-It gave everyone a warm feeling.
-Kids, teachers and parents all pulled together in the right direction.
+The classroom was an accepting and kind environment.
+Students, teachers and parents were unified in this peaceful place.

-It was such a wonderful experience to work in this Montessori environment.
+It was such a wonderful experience to work in this Montessori classroom.

 Praise is a great way to tell children what we expect from them.Similar Pages: